Brother Industries: Sewing and embroidery machines

-Brother Industries manufactures mechanical sewing machines in Zhuhai, China and computerised sewing & embroidery machines in Taiwan.
-A new sewing machine factory was opened in 2012 in Đồng Nai Province, Vietnam, which is the largest single brand sewing machine factory in the world.
+Brother Industries manufactures mechanical sewing machines in Zhuhai, China and computerised sewing and embroidery machines in Taiwan.
+A new sewing machine factory was opened in 2012 in Đồng Nai province, Vietnam, which is the largest single-brand sewing machine factory in the world.

 In September 2012, Brother Industries manufactured their 50 millionth home sewing machine.

 In May 2017, Brother Industries manufactured their 60 millionth home sewing machine.